Frequently Asked Questions

 How long is documentation submitted to DSO kept on file?

-- DSO keeps all submitted documentation on file for seven years.
+- DSO keeps all submitted documentation on file for one year after a student leaves the university.

 How do I access documentation submitted to DSO?